Lavender

 - •Requires full sun exposure (at least 6 hours daily)

-- •Prune after flowering to maintain shape and promote new growth
+- •Prune after flowering to maintain shape and encourage new growth

 - •Good air circulation prevents fungal diseases